 Have you seen the movie Life of Pi?
 Fox France held a premiere screening of Ang Lee’s wonderful Life of Pi – a must-see if you haven’t yet – inside the Piscine Pailleron swimming pool, a listed building in Paris.

 12. La Geode, France

 Since 1985, la Geode is the largest hemispherical screen in Europe.
-It had over 20 million of visitors and the image you see really takes your breath away.
+It had over 20 million visitors, and the image you see takes your breath away.

 The Electric Cinema is one of the oldest working theaters in the country.
 The cinema is equipped with luxury leather chairs, ottomans, lush cashmere blankets and exceptional service by waiters.
 It offers sophisticated cocktails and personal lamps.
 The first rows of seats have been replaced with six luxury king-size beds.